rljbufny1/Titan2D_Bayes_Linear_Method_Hazard_Map_Emulator_Workflow/README.md

 See ./submithost/pegasus-wms-configuration-files/pegasusrc_template for a note on region usage for Pegasus WMS.

-See ./submithost/pegasus-wms-configuration-files/compute-env.json for the Amazon AWS bib percentage used.
+See ./submithost/pegasus-wms-configuration-files/compute-env.json for the Amazon AWS bid percentage used.
 Currently set to 20%.

 ### pegasus-wms-configuration-scripts directory